 TMetric is an excellent choice for time tracking.

 These are just a few that you can try your hands on.

 Do these tools cost money?
 Definitely!

 But in the end, it will be well worth it.

 Meetings are meant to help make an organization become efficient and work better.
 The problem, however, is that excessive meetings are counterproductive.

 Worse still, they can be mind-draining, especially when they drag for hours on end.
 Lucky for you, you don’t have to know everything about how to keep track of business expenses manually..
 Online tools like Mint, Quickbooks, Fyle, and Expressbooks can help out.

 Minimize the meetings.
 As a rule of thumb, keep them on a once-a-week schedule.
 And the shorter, the better.

 6. Review Your Workflow Frequently

-Review your workflow to identify what is working and what is not.
+Review your workflow to identify what is working and what is not — take an agile approach.
 Doing so will help you spot bottlenecks in your business operations and deal with them decisively.